Sample Term Sheet

 Exhibit 1 should show outstanding warrants, stock options, employee reserved stock and options, and outstanding Common, Preferred, and convertible securities.
 It may be useful for Exhibit 2 to show the capitalization of the Company taking into account the effect of anti-dilution provisions of any prior preferred stock issuances.

-Have a question for Evan?
-Ask or leave a comment below!
+Have a question for Evan or want to leave a comment?
+Click here.